Abbas asks UN for international Mideast conference next year

 "You should all know that there can be no peace, no security, no stability or coexistence in our region without an end to the occupation and without a just and comprehensive solution to the Palestinian question," he said.

-The Palestinian Authority has refused diplomatic efforts by the Trump administration, saying it is biased toward Israel.
+The Palestinian Authority has refused diplomatic efforts by Trump due to his administration's staunch advocacy of Israel.

+If Trump loses in November 3 elections, the conference sought by Abbas would take place under a US president Joe Biden, who is also a supporter of Israel but has vowed to promote a two-state solution.

+The Palestinians have also agreed to hold elections in early 2021 as the shock of the Gulf Arabs' moves sparks new talks of reconciliation between Abbas' Fatah movement and Hamas, the Islamist militant group that runs the Gaza Strip.